Criminal Defense Lawyer in Fort Worth

 In American law enforcement, the district attorney and police force are under pressure to meet certain statistics every year.
 This works to the detriment of anyone arrested for a crime as it leads to law enforcement officials slapping on as many charges as possible in order to meet their quota.
 For instance, if you were caught spraying graffiti and arrested for vandalism, a police officer may try to charge you with obstruction of justice if you attempt to resist them in anyway.
 Obstruction is a serious criminal offense and it can be very easy for overzealous law enforcement to misinterpret innocent actions as obstruction when they are eager to improve stats.

+If you ever find yourself asking; What do I do if I have been arrested?
+Contact the Fort Worth defense attorney at The Law Office of Paul Previte.
 At my firm, you get exactly what you pay for.
 As a Fort Worth criminal defense lawyer with extensive experience in this field, I work directly with all of my clients.
+I work hard to preserve the rights of a defendant during trial.
 Your case will never be passed down to a paralegal or case manager.
 I will do everything in my power to build the best defense possible.